-The Portuguese draft legislation has clarified some questions with respect to the interpretation and implementation of DAC6, however many questions remain unanswered.
-The Government will present the formal draft legislation to the Portuguese Parliament.
+The Portuguese draft legislation has not clarified many questions with respect to the interpretation and implementation of DAC6, and therefore many questions remain unanswered.
 Once the Portuguese Parliament passes the legislation, the President will need to provide the final approval.

 Determining if there is a reportable domestic or cross-border arrangement raises complex technical and procedural issues for taxpayers and intermediaries.
-Due to the scale and significance of the regulations included in the draft legislation, taxpayers and intermediaries who have operations in Portugal should review their policies and strategies for logging and reporting tax arrangements so that they are fully prepared for meeting their obligations/specific deadlines.
+Due to the scale and significance of the regulations included in the draft legislation, taxpayers and intermediaries who have operations in Portugal should review their policies and strategies for logging and reporting tax arrangements so that they are fully prepared for meeting their obligations/ specific deadlines.